jlinkels/tclmpv/README.md

 TCLMPV
 ============

-This package adds support for accessing libpmpv from with Tclsh or Wish.
+This package adds support for accessing libmpv from with Tclsh or Wish.
 Only audio files are supported and playlists are not used.

 Dependencies